Integrable Non-Holonomic Constraints and Gauge Fixing in Classical Field Theory

-The constraints in \cref{ConstraintDef} necessarily imply that $m$ of the field components will be dependent on the other $n-m$ components.
-To distinguish between the independent and dependent field components, let $A^\mu_I$ denote those $n-m$ components of $A^\mu$ that are independent and $ A^\mu_D$ denote those $m$ components of $A^\mu$ that are dependent on the $n-m$ components $A^\mu_I$; as before $ A^\mu$ will be used to denote all (independent and dependent) components.

-Since the $\delta A^\mu$ variations are not all arbitrary, one cannot equate the bracketed term in \cref{IBPLine} to zero as is ordinarily done when deriving the Euler-Lagrange equations for systems without constraints.
-Instead, the argument goes as follows.
-Choose the $\Lambda^i$ functions such that
+Now, the integrable non-holonomic constraint $g$ induces a functional dependence between the field components and their variations, as discussed in \cref{ProofOfTranspositionRuleSection}.
+Thus, the variations $\delta A^{\mu}$ are not all independent; rather the $\delta {A^{\mu_D}}$ variation will depend functionally on the independent variations $\delta A^{\mu}$, with $\mu\neq \mu_D$.
+Therefore, we may not set the integrand of the variation of the action to zero for each field component independently---as is ordinarily done when deriving the Euler-Lagrange equations for unconstrained dynamical systems.
+Instead, the argument goes as follows: Choose $\Lambda$, the Lagrange multiplier, such that